AdvancedPhotonSource/GSAS-II/docs/source/objvarorg.rst

 Global      This specifies a list of constraints on parameters
             that are not tied to a histogram or phase and are of form ::<var>:n
+_seqmode    Determines how constraints are interpreted for
+            sequential fits.
+Modes are 'auto-wildcard',
+            'wildcards-only' and 'use-all'
+_seqhist    A histogram number.
+In auto-wildcard mode, this
+            histogram will be replaced with the current sequential histogram number.
+_NewVarOff  An offset to be applied to NewVar expressions
 ==========  ====================================================

 .. _Constraint_definitions_table: